A topic from the subject of Analytical Chemistry in Chemistry.

 Key Differences between GC and LC

-• Mobile phase: GC uses a gaseous mobile phase, while LC uses a liquid mobile phase.
+• Mobile Phase: GC uses a gaseous mobile phase, while LC uses a liquid mobile phase.

 Applications of GC and LC

-• Identification and quantification of organic compounds.
+• Identification and quantification of organic and inorganic compounds.

-• Forensic analysis.
+• Food and beverage analysis.

 Gas and Liquid Chromatography Experiment